What is the Amazon utility patent neutral evaluation procedure?

 Though rare, it is possible for a seller to argue both infringement and past sales which may incur higher attorney’s fees for the additional work involved.

-Is there a contingency patent attorney for defending Amazon patent cases?
+Is there a contingency patent attorney for defending neutral patent evaluations?

-Our firm is willing to explore hybrid contingency arrangements for Amazon sellers accused of infringement.
-Depending upon the strength of your particular noninfringement arguments as determined by our patent attorneys, we may be willing to explore the following arrangements:
+Our firm is willing to explore hybrid contingency arrangements for Amazon sellers.
+Depending upon the strength of your particular infringement arguments as determined by our patent attorneys, we might be willing to explore alternative arrangements.

 Need help with an Amazon seller patent case?